aafulei/cppp5e/06-functions/README.md

 **Answer:**

+- A parameter is a local variable defined in a function's parameter list.

+- An argument is a value that is used to initialize the parameter.

 ### Exercise 6.2

 > Indicate which of the following functions are in error and why.
 Suggest how you might correct the problems.
 >
 > (a)
+>
 > ```c++
 > int f() {
 >     string s;